graphicsdesk/survey-2023/README.md

 ## Setup

-Do Step 1 of the [Sheets API Quickstart](https://developers.google.com/sheets/api/quickstart/nodejs).
+1. Do Step 1 of the [Sheets API Quickstart](https://developers.google.com/sheets/api/quickstart/nodejs).
 Download the `credentials.json` into this repository's `/process` directory.
+2. Run `npm install`.

 ## Usage